MurtazaMajid/Awam-Asist-Citizen-Services-Navigation-RAG-Chatbot/README.md

 1. Create a well-structured plain-text file in the `data/` folder
 2. Source content only from official government websites
-3. Follow the existing document format (section headers, plain language, no jargon)
+3. Follow the existing document format (section headers, plain language)
-4. Re-run the ingestion pipeline in the notebook (Steps 4 through 6)
+4. Re-run the ingestion pipeline in the notebook (Steps 6 through 7)
 5. Export the new ChromaDB and replace the files in `backend/`
 6. Open a pull request with the new data file and updated ChromaDB files